rhubarb streusel muffins

 Make streusel: In a small dish, stir together flours, sugars, spices and salt.
 Stir in butter until crumbly.
 Set aside.

 Make muffins: Whisk egg in the bottom of a large bowl with both sugars.
 Whisk in butter, then sour cream.
-In a separate bowl, mix together flours, baking powder and baking soda and stir them into the sour cream mixture, mixing until just combined and still a bit lumpy.
+In a separate bowl, mix together flours, baking powder, baking soda and salt and stir them into the sour cream mixture, mixing until just combined and still a bit lumpy.
 Fold in rhubarb and 1/3 (feel free to eyeball this) of the streusel mixture.

 Divide batter among prepared muffin cups.
 Sprinkle each muffin with remaining streusel, then use a spoon to gently press the crumbs into the batter so that they adhere.
 Bake for 15 to 20 minutes, until tops are golden and a tester inserted into the center of muffins comes out clean.
 Rest muffins in pan on cooling rack for two minutes, then remove muffins from tin to cool them completely.